 Chapel of Thomas Guy

-The beautiful 18th-century Chapel of Thomas Guy is opposite Boland House.
-As members of King's College London, it is your Chapel, and is available for all.
+The 18th-century Chapel of Thomas Guy is opposite Boland House and is open to all members of King’s.

-As the historic Chapel of Guy's Hospital, it houses the tomb of Thomas Guy (which can be seen by arrangement with the Chaplain).
-It is also the resting place of Astley Paston Cooper, the 19th-century surgeon and scientist, and other characters connected with the rich history of Guy's.
+As the historic Chapel of Guy's Hospital, it houses the tomb of Thomas Guy (which can be seen by arrangement with the Chaplain) as well as the tomb of Astley Paston Cooper, the 19th-century surgeon and scientist.

 Who was Thomas Guy?